edoermini/pygma-enigma/README.md

   > <br />
   > pb = PlugBoard("as,de,fr") <br />

-  The **Stecker** function sets the exchange between two letters it requires 1 arguments that corresponds to the groups of letters to be exchanged. <br />
+  The **PlugBoard** function sets the exchange between two letters it requires 1 arguments that corresponds to the groups of letters to be exchanged. <br />
   <br />
   *Example:* <br />
-  Stecker("as,de,fr") means that letter a must be exchanged with s and vice versa, as well as for d and e letters, and for f and r letters. <br />
+  PlugBoard("as,de,fr") means that letter a must be exchanged with s and vice versa, as well as for d and e letters, and for f and r letters. <br />

 ### Start Encrypting and Decrypting
 * **Set Encrypter and Decrypter** <br />